About the program

 More information about the program is available on the Department of Health website.

 From 1 July 2021, the QI Program is being updated and expanded to include new quality indicators so services will need to collect data and report on:

 - medication management (new) including polypharmacy and anti-psychotics.

+Providers must submit quality indicator data no later than the 21st day of the month after the end of each quarter.
 Providers must submit their data through the Department of Health’s My Aged Care service provider portal.

 Where a commercial benchmarking company continues to submit the data on behalf of a service, the provider remains responsible for making sure the data is both accurate and submitted by the required dates.

 The QI Program is important because it measures aspects of quality of care which may affect residential consumers’ health and wellbeing.

 - helps aged care service providers to measure, monitor, compare and improve the quality of their services.
 They can then identify trends in their performance over time and compare themselves against national averages.
 This will lead to an even better quality of care and quality of life for consumers

 - provides nationally comparable quality indicator data across residential care services in Australia